 Step 3: Add Transfer Tape To Stencil

 Add transfer tape, if needed, to the top of your design and burnish well.
-Peel back and ensure your vinyl is on the transfer tape.
+Peel back the transfer tape and ensure your vinyl is securely adhered to it.
 Place the stencils on the wooden tags and burnish well.
 Peel back the transfer tape.
 Press the stencils down really well so that there is minimal seepage underneath the stencil.

 Step 4: Repeat Step 3 With Your Other Design